mindreframer/golang-devops-stuff/README.md

 This will run the server using a simple configuration defined in [config/example.yaml](config/example.yaml).
 You are encouraged to look at the Configuration section below, create a copy of the sample configuration file and customise it to suit your needs.

-Assuming you copied a file `cat.jpg` to the `local-images` directory you can now access [http://localhost:3000/image/t_square/cat.jpg](http://localhost:3000/image/t_square/cat.jpg) using your browser.
+Assuming you copied a file `cat.jpg` to the `images` directory you can now access [http://localhost:3000/image/t_square/cat.jpg](http://localhost:3000/image/t_square/cat.jpg) using your browser.

 ### Using pixlserv with Heroku and Amazon S3